 Custom, multi-day adventures

-Seward is known for its prime location on Resurrection Bay, within Kenai Fjords National Park, a gem that boasts forested mountains, dramatic glaciers, miles of beaches and bountiful wildlife.
+Seward is known for its prime location on Resurrection Bay, within Kenai Fjords National Park—a gem that boasts forested mountains, dramatic glaciers, miles of beaches, and bountiful wildlife.
 Larger tour companies offer a few hours on Resurrection Bay, where you can see the highlights.
-Or you can settle your things into a private stateroom and stay for awhile.
-There’s nothing like overnighting on the water: you can enjoy the long days of light and relaxing evenings without having to hurry back to a hotel.
+Or you can settle into a private stateroom and stay awhile.
+There’s nothing like overnighting on the water: You can enjoy the long days of light and relaxing evenings without having to hurry back to a hotel.
 Each morning, new sights and adventures are ready for you, just outside your stateroom door.

-The M/V Caroline offers transportation, lodging, meals and outdoor excursions all wrapped up in one inclusive experience.
-60 Degree Adventure Charter’s extended tours focus on your interests, and reveal some of the most beautiful views anywhere in the world.
-Your Captains – Laura and Kenneth – will regale you with tales from Alaska, delicious home-cooked meals, and expert suggestions on wildlife viewing, fishing, kayaking, hiking, beachcombing, and more.
+The M/V Caroline offers transportation, lodging, meals, and outdoor excursions wrapped up in an all-inclusive experience.
+60 Degree Adventure Charter’s extended tours focus on your interests and reveal some of the most beautiful views anywhere in the world.
+Owners Laura and Kenneth may be your captains, or you may have another expertly trained captain at the helm who shares the same values and has the same focus on service, safety, and passenger happiness.
+Either way, you’ll be regaled with tales from Alaska, enjoy delicious home-cooked meals, and get expert suggestions on wildlife viewing, fishing, kayaking, hiking, beachcombing, and more.

 Go for more than a few days and you can also fit the captivating Prince William Sound into your itinerary, stopping in at other picturesque towns such as Cordova or Valdez.
-This whole area – from Resurrection Bay to Prince William Sound – is overwhelmingly beautiful.
-Being out on the water gives you a different perspective, as the mountains come down and end in the ocean to create a stunning landscape.
+This whole area—from Resurrection Bay to Prince William Sound—is overwhelmingly beautiful.
+Being out on the water gives you a different perspective, witnessing the mountains spilling down into the ocean to create a stunning landscape.

 Charting your course

-60 Degrees Adventure Charters will help you craft an custom itinerary that’s just right for your group: maybe it’s a focus on whale watching, becoming an expert kayaker, or balancing time on the water with evening campfires on the beach and hikes to a glacier.
+60 Degrees Adventure Charters will help you craft a custom itinerary that’s just right for your group.
+Maybe you want to focus on seeing whales, becoming an expert kayaker, or balancing time on the water with evening campfires on the beach and hikes to a glacier.
 Some of these decisions can be made ahead of time through conversations with Captain Laura, who will advise you on the best times to visit and how many days you’ll need to see what you want.
 Once the basic itinerary is set, the weather and other factors play into the daily schedule.
-That’s why a multi-day excursion allows you the most chance to truly experience Alaska’s wonders from the water – much of it unchanged from when early English, Russian and American explorers and naturalists saw it generations ago.
+That’s why a multi-day excursion allows you the most chance to truly experience Alaska’s wonders from the water—much of it unchanged from when early English, Russian, and American explorers and naturalists saw it generations ago.

 Connecting in the kitchen

-Both Laura and Kenneth find a lot of joy in cooking and putting together bright, fresh recipes that plate well and taste delicious.
+The 60 Degrees crew finds a lot of joy in cooking and putting together bright, fresh recipes that plate well and taste delicious.
 They showcase local ingredients whenever possible, including beef and pork raised in Alaska and just-caught fish (maybe even your own!).
 Veggies that grow well in Alaska are complemented with other items from the market.
-You might even get to sample the Captains’ own freshly made goat cheese.
+You might even get to sample freshly made goat cheese.
 No matter what’s happening in the kitchen, you’re always welcome to gather around for a chat, share tips and favorite recipes, and let the kids pitch in on dessert.

 Friends and family

 The M/V Caroline welcomes up to six guests, creating a close-knit and friendly atmosphere.
-One of the highlights of this kind of small group excursion is the bonding that occurs both with visitors and the crew.
-The relaxed nature of the experience – especially on multi-day tours – allows time for learning more about Alaska, about your captains, and even about yourself as you unwind away from the busyness of life.
-So bring the family (what a great adventure with young kids in tow!), plan the perfect trip with close friends, or finally catch up with your college buddies.
+One of the highlights of this kind of small-group excursion is the bonding that occurs both with visitors and the crew.
+The relaxed nature of the experience—especially on multi-day tours—allows time for learning more about Alaska, your captains, and even yourself as you unwind away from the busy pace of life.
+So bring the family (it’s a great adventure with young kids in tow!), plan the perfect trip with close friends, or finally catch up with your college buddies.

 Private staterooms each sleep two.
-They are comfortable, with lots of storage for your belongings.
+They’re comfortable, with lots of storage for your belongings.
 The master room has a queen bed and en suite bathroom with shower.
 (The bed can be separated with an added divider for buddy trips).
-The two other staterooms are outfitted with 2 bunks each, with private bathrooms just across the hall.
+The two other staterooms are outfitted with 2 bunks each; private bathrooms are just across the hall.